 ...if I rose to ask a question earlier.
 Sometimes I take a very long time in my preamble.
-You all took a very long time, for asking the questions and answers.
+You all took a very long time for asking the questions and providing the answers.
 I forget what I was going to say.

-I say "good morning" to my constituents, and to the people of Iqaluit, and everybody listening.
+I say "good morning" to my constituents and to the people of Iqaluit and everybody listening.
 I would like to direct my question to the Minister of Community and Government Services.
 I may have to be cut off.

 My question has to do with my constituents.
-My question is as the former mayor of the Hamlet of Qikiqtarjuaq, I speak from experience when I say that it's something that I'm very concerned about.
-Community and Government Services provides direct funding to the hamlets.

-I will talk about my experience first because I considered this very important that our hamlets have proper workers, and have very able people work in them all the time.
+As a former Mayor of Qikiqtarjuaq, I speak from experience when I say that it's something that I'm very concerned about.
+The Department of Community and Government Services provides direct funding to the municipalities.
+I will talk about my experience first because I consider it very important that our municipalities be able to attract and retain good employees.

-(interpretation ends) Mr. Speaker, as you know, employees of the territorial government have medical insurance coverage, includes certain benefits in respect to medical travel.
-For example, the ability to stay at the commercial accommodation while en route medical travel frees up space at the boarding home.
+(interpretation ends) Mr. Speaker, as you know, employees of the territorial government have medical insurance coverage that includes certain benefits in respect to medical travel.
+For example, the ability to stay at commercial accommodation while on routine medical travel frees up space at the boarding home.

 (interpretation) Mr. Speaker, concerns have been raised with me that the current benefits provided to municipal employees are inadequate.
-I have seen this in Qikiqtarjuaq, the benefits are inadequate.
+I have seen that the benefits are inadequate for municipal employees in Qikiqtarjuaq.